 At this point the astute reader is asking themselves: why can’t Scylla cache all possible ranges and just keep the cache updated if there are new incoming data?
 The answer to that is that it can, but it will not do so unless explicitly asked, as this would make the initial query more expensive: if all we wanted was a fixed range in the past anyway, there is no reason to make that query more expensive just because an arbitrary query for a slightly longer range could arrive in the future.

 So how do we tell Scylla to keep this time range updated, so that this query always caches well?
 We do that by not specifying an end range, and writing the query like this:

 This will cause the cache to store a range negative entry in which the right bound is +Infinity.
 And as we expected, that query will now be served entirely from cache.
 Also because new inserts will intersect with this open range, the cache will be kept up-to-date with the new data (as long as the new data still fits in the cache).
 Do the tracing data confirm that?
 The answer is yes, it does:

-Querying data by time ranges is a stable of time-series-like data, which is a common use case for Scylla.
+Querying data by time ranges is a stable of time-series-like data, which is a common use case for Scylla, a real-time big data database.
 Often, applications need to query an open range, from a fixed time in the past until “now.”
 In this article we looked at two ways of performing such queries: one by always explicitly specifying the current time, and another by using an open range specifying only the beginning of the interval.
 We discussed how those two seemingly similar approaches will yield vastly different access patterns in the Scylla cache and demonstrated that using open ranges will provide superior results.